ShrishailSGajbhar/shrishailsgajbhar.github.io/about.md

 >
 > --Isac Asimov

 Hi there, I am Dr. Shrishail Gajbhar.
 Thanks for visiting my Tech(B)log, a technical log of my learning explorations.
-As a researcher, I am trying to comprehend the secrets of Artificial Intelligence (AI) focussing on its Image Processing (IP), Computer Vision (CV), Machine Learning (ML) and Deep Learning (DL) aspects.
+I am a researcher and an aspiring data scientist.

 I have started this blog as a personal logbook to retrospect what I have learned.

 #### About me